German Grammar Hub

 Whether you’re a complete beginner to German grammar, or you want to expand your knowledge, this is your home for everything grammar related.

-Whether you love it or hate it, German grammar is one of those things that you need to get used to if you want to use German correctly.
+Love it or hate it, German grammar is one of those things that you need to get used to if you want to use German correctly.

 Most of us don’t know about the grammar of our own language, we just speak it.
 So when it comes to learning German, you’ll need to get used to all different grammar terms as well as learning the various rules of German grammar.